fauna-labs/db-migration-tool/README.md

 }
 ```

-### Converting between time strings and timestamps
+### Converting between ISO time strings and Timestamps

-A Fauna Timestamp, an integer representing the microseconds since epoch, is needed to define the start of the synchronization operation (passed in with the `-d, --timestamp` option).
+A Fauna Timestamp, an integer representing the microseconds since the epoch, is needed to define the start of the synchronization operation (passed in with the `-d, --timestamp` option).
 You can use Fauna to convert between ISO time strings and Timestamps.

 String to Timestamp
 ```javascript